- Formula: V2H

 - vanadium hydride

-What follows is the calculated isotope pattern for the V2H unit with the most intense ion set to 100%.
+The chart below shows the calculated isotope pattern for the formula V2H with the most intense ion set to 100%.

 The data on these compounds pages are assembled and adapted from the primary literature and several other sources including the following.